Updated January 2017

 It’s also good to start building up your support network and being a part of other parents’ support network.
 It’s a great feeling to know you can call on several people if you happen to be running late to pick up or that other parents are looking out for your kids in the classroom, on excursions and camps if you can’t be there.

-6. Get ready for the paperwork – Starting school brings with it a never ending avalanche of paperwork – excursion slips, homework sheets, books, reading records and so on.
+6. Get ready for the avalanche of information – Starting school brings with it a never ending avalanche of information and paperwork – excursion slips, class notices, homework sheets, homework books, reading records and so on.

 It is Relentless with a Capital R.